MicroEJ/docs/PlatformDeveloperGuide/uiDisplay.rst

 Color Conversion
 ----------------

-The driver must implement functions that convert MicroUI's standard 32 bits ARGB colors (see :ref:`LLDISPLAY-API-SECTION`) to display color representation.
+The driver must implement functions that convert MicroUI's standard 32-bit ARGB colors (see :ref:`LLDISPLAY-API-SECTION`) to display color representation.
 For each application ARGB8888 color, the display driver has to find the corresponding color in the table.
 The Graphics Engine will store the index of the color in the table instead of using the color itself.

 When an application color is not available in the display driver table (CLUT), the display driver can try to find the closest color or return a default color.
 First solution is often quite difficult to write and can cost a lot of time at runtime.
 That's why the second solution is preferred.
 However, a consequence is that the application has only to use a range of colors provided by the display driver.